-Sometimes parents need to keep kids occupied while they make dinner, take a phone call or just take a break.
+Kids and TV Sometimes parents need to keep kids occupied while they make dinner, take a phone call or just take a break.
 Often, they click on the TV.
 While studies have linked TV watching to obesity, poor brain development, and sleep disturbances, experts say you don’t have to toss the tube.
-Instead, follow these limits on how much — and what — your kids watch.

 First, kids this age just don't have the same understanding of time as you do.
 They have the broad strokes — past and present, yesterday and tomorrow — but "10 minutes" still doesn't have much meaning.
 Second, what seems like pokiness to you is really just your child's total immersion in the moment.
 If a colourful ball catches her eye on the way to the bathroom, chances are she'll be drawn into a detour.

-It’s tempting to keep your child busy by putting her in lots of activities.
+Playtime!
+Down time It’s tempting to keep your child busy by putting her in lots of activities.
 Yet, kids crave unstructured time as well.
 When kids have time to do “nothing,” creativity and imagination can really take hold.
 Think back to your own childhood — of days spent exploring outside or simply playing in the basement.
 We want to give our children the chance to develop interests and skills, but they need some time to just be kids as well.
-Here are great ways to encourage creative play.

 Keep up with your baby's development, get the latest parenting content and receive special offers from our partners